 Paris Las Vegas offers a unique rooftop swimming pool that is beautifully tucked into a manicured French garden.
 This swimming pool is called Soleil Las Vegas Pool.
 There is also a fitness center available at this hotel and casino.

 All of the hotel and casino’s rooms and suites are designed with a chic European look, Versailles-style fixtures, and luxury romantic decor.
-At the minimum, you can look forward to WiFi, microwaves, and mini-refrigerators as room amenities.
+At the minimum, you can look forward to WiFi, microwaves, and mini refrigerators as room amenities.
 The average rate for a standard room range from $109 to $437.
 You can go here to book your stay and/or view some photos.

 Caesars Palace is located northwest of the intersection of Las Vegas Blvd and Flamingo Road in the Las Vegas Strip.
 This iconic hotel and casino is themed to immerse you into Rome.
 Caesars Palace offer a unique group of swimming pools called Garden of the Gods.
 Garden of the Gods is designed in the Roman architecture with statues of various gods from the Roman mythology.